redshifttt/tonight.nvim/README.md

 copying to `~/.config/terminator/config` on Linux or `$XDG_CONFIG_HOME/terminator/config` if you're running OS X.

-For gnome-terminal on Linux, simply move the %gconf.xml provided to `~/.gconf/apps/Profiles/Default` folder.
+For gnome-terminal on Linux, simply move the `%gconf.xml`, provided with the download, to the `~/.gconf/apps/gnome-terminal/profiles/Default` folder.

 ### Xresources